 Let’s kick things off 🤝

-Legal insurance in Germany is a type of coverage that provides financial protection when you need to take legal action or defend yourself in court.
+Legal expenses insurance is a type of coverage that provides financial protection when you need to take legal action or defend yourself in court.
 This insurance is designed to cover various legal costs, ensuring that money never prevents you from asserting your rights.
 For example…

 Life as an expat can throw you some curveballs ⚾️